-Housing accommodations to meet most needs of the single student, married student, student with children and the physically challenged student are available either on-campus or in privately owned units in the Hilo community.
-On-campus residence halls currently house 620 students in dormitory and apartment style arrangements and are shared with UH-Hilo.
+Housing accommodations to meet most needs of the single student, married student, and physically challenged student are available either on-campus or in privately owned units in the Hilo community.
+On-campus residence halls currently house 632 students in residence halls and apartment style arrangements.
 Off-campus housing includes privately owned apartments, homes, or rooms in the Hilo community.

 Due to the limited number of housing accommodations, students and potential students are encouraged to apply early for on-campus housing.
+Students in need of off-campus housing are urged to use the services of the Housing Office or make arrangements personally with a provider of privately-owned housing.
+Otherwise come to Hilo as early as possible to secure housing.